 Plan your school visit

-To plan a school visit, we offer a number of visit options, which can be combined, or download the full menu below:
+To help you plan a school visit, we offer a number of options, which can be combined, or download the full menu below:

 A guided visit around the oldest purpose-built synagogue in Scotland, opened in 1879 and still used as a place of worship.

 Visit the Synagogue kitchen and see how it is designed to meet kosher rules.
 Explore the Jewish dietary laws set out in the Torah that still underpin the Jewish way of life for many.

 A New Life in Scotland

-A guided viewing of the exhibition, exploring where Scotland’s Jews came from, their reasons for migration and what they did here.
+Find out where Scotland’s Jews came from, their reasons for migration and what they did here.
 Students will learn about individuals who came to Scotland and find out about the immigrant experience.

 The display in the Succah includes an illustrated timeline and panels showing events leading up to the Holocaust in Germany, how people responded in Scotland and how refugees found safety here.

 To enquire about booking a school visit, please download and email the enquiry form to email@example.com or phone 0141 332 4151 to discuss further: